 - Whom have you chosen as friends?

-- Are we influenced by small-minded, pessimistic complainers?
+- Are you influenced by small-minded, pessimistic complainers?

-- Do they discourage us from trying new things?
+- Do they discourage you from trying new things?

-- Do they influence us to spend our money on things that preclude further money choices?
+- Do they influence you to spend your money on things that preclude further money choices?

-- Or do we have some friends who give us ideas, cheer us on, and hold us accountable?
+- Or do you have some friends who give you ideas, cheer you on, and hold you accountable?

-Perhaps we could attend meetings of small-business owners, blog writers, songwriters and earn the friendship, influence, and connections of some exciting new people who wish to do what we wish to do.
-We could help each other, pool our resources, make some decisions that lead to better choices for all of us.
+Perhaps you could attend meetings of small-business owners, blog writers, or songwriters and earn the friendship, influence, and connections of some exciting new people who wish to do what you wish to do.